 Wavelength was founded as a grassroots, artist-run collective in 2000 by a group of like-minded independent musicians in Toronto.
 Originally a weekly live music night taking place on Sunday nights, accompanied by a free monthly photocopied print ‘zine, the Wavelength music series has a long and storied history as a forum and incubator for emerging musical talent in the Toronto area, with an unparalleled track record for championing new Canadian talent that has since gone to international success.
-Esteemed Wavelength alumni include: Arcade Fire, Broken Social Scene, Constantines, Feist, F***ed Up, Grimes, Hidden Cameras, Holy F***, Jazz Cartier, METZ, Owen Pallett, Peaches, The Rural Alberta Advantage, Tokyo Police Club, and Chad vanGaalen.
+Past esteemed Wavelength performers include: Arcade Fire, Broken Social Scene, Constantines, Feist, F***ed Up, Grimes, Hidden Cameras, Holy F***, Jazz Cartier, METZ, Owen Pallett, Peaches, The Rural Alberta Advantage, Tokyo Police Club, Chad vanGaalen, Haviah Mighty, Backxwash, and more.

-Wavelength currently produces approximately 20 events per year, including two annual festivals, the Wavelength Music Festival in February and the Camp Wavelength Festival in August on Toronto Island, as well as a monthly, year-round concert series in a variety of venues around Toronto and across Canada.
-Our events often feature workshops, artist talks and other educational, outreach events.
-In 2013, we launched our inaugural Artist Incubator program, in which we work closely with a selected handful of emerging artists to collaborate on special projects such as touring showcases and interdisciplinary events.
+Wavelength currently produces approximately 20 events per year, including the Wavelength Winter Festival in February and a monthly, year-round concert series in a variety of venues around Toronto and across Canada.
+Our programming also includes workshops, talks and other educational, outreach events as well as livestream concerts and discussions.

 Wavelength respects the rights of each member of our diverse audience and is committed to providing an environment in which everyone can feel safe.
 Any behaviour which could reasonably be perceived as physically, emotionally, or mentally harmful to individuals at Wavelength events will not be tolerated.
 This includes: racism, sexism, homophobia, transphobia, body shaming, ableism, ageism, and all forms of violence.